KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Theory:**

 I wanted to see how Viridescent Venerer would increase final Swirl damage.
-The important thing about 4-Piece bonus is that Swirl damage will increase both from +60% Swirl % and also from -40% elemental resistance.
+The important thing about 4-Piece bonus is that Swirl damage will increase both from +60% Swirl % and also from -40% Elemental resistance.
 Since it's damage depends on EM I made a graph for total increase as a function of EM \(attached here\).

 **Evidence:**